bsdpot/potluck/rbldnsd/README.md

 The DOMAIN parameter is the domain name to use for this host.
 This will be utilised at bl.$DOMAIN and you must setup a DNS entry to match.

+The SSLEMAIL parameter is the email address used to register the domain at `zerossl`.

 ## Optional Parameters

 The REMOTELOG parameter is the IP address of a destination ```syslog-ng``` server, such as with the ```loki``` flavour, or ```beast-of-argh``` flavour.